coreos/docs/running-coreos/cloud-providers/vexxhost/index.md

 # Running CoreOS on VEXXHOST

-CoreOS is currently in heavy development and actively being tested.
-The following instructions will walk you through setting up the `nova` tool with your appropriate credentials and launching your first cluster using the CLI tools.

 VEXXHOST is a Canadian OpenStack cloud computing provider based in Canada.
 In order to get started, you must have an active account on the VEXXHOST [public cloud computing][cloud-compute] service.

+The following instructions will walk you through setting up the `nova` tool with your appropriate credentials and launching your first cluster using the CLI tools.

 [cloud-compute]: http://vexxhost.com/cloud-computing

-### Choosing a Channel
+## Choosing a Channel

 CoreOS is released into alpha and beta channels.
 Releases to each channel serve as a release-candidate for the next channel.
 For example, a bug-free alpha